 - I didn’t need to add any of the reserved pasta water to my dish.
 However, if you like a more wet pasta, feel free to add as much or as little as your heart desires.

 Well what are you waiting for?
 DO THIS ALREADY!
-Brown butter and pasta are good for the soul.
-Until Tuesday* friends, cheers – to a wonderful Labor Day weekend and ALL the good eats!
+Brown butter and corn pasta are good for the soul.
+Until Tuesday friends, cheers!
+To a wonderful Labor Day weekend and ALL the good eats!

 - 12 ounces Orecchiette

 - 2 ½ Cups Corn (from about 2 ears of corn)